-Mamas, the school year is right around the corner so Northwest Arkansas parents are looking at child care options — both for preschoolers and for elementary-age kids who need child care after school.
-One of our new sponsors, Infiniti Child Care, is in the middle of their enrollment period now so you may want to check it out before the spots are all filled.
+Mamas, the school year for Northwest Arkansas will be here before we know it, so parents are looking at child care options — both for preschoolers and for elementary-age kids who need child care after school.
+One of our sponsors, Infiniti Child Care, is in the enrollment period now so you may want to check it out before the spots are filled.

 We recently interviewed Infiniti Child Care’s Program Director, Dr. Natalie Emmons (who is also a developmental psychologist), to find out what this facility has to offer parents and kids in Northwest Arkansas.